SentometricsResearch/sentometrics/README.md

 The **`sentometrics`** package is an **integrated framework for textual sentiment time series aggregation and prediction**.
 It accounts for the intrinsic challenge that textual sentiment can be computed in many different ways, as well as the large number of possibilities to pool sentiment into a time series index.
 The package therefore integrates the fast _quantification_ of sentiment from texts, the _aggregation_ into different sentiment time series and the _prediction_ based on these measures.
 All in one coherent workflow!

-See the [project page](https://sborms.github.io/sentometrics/), the [vignette](https://doi.org/10.2139/ssrn.3067734) and following [paper](https://doi.org/10.1016/j.ijforecast.2018.10.010) for respectively a brief and an extensive introduction to the package, and a real-life macroeconomic forecasting application.
-We also refer to this [survey](https://doi.org/10.2139/ssrn.2652876) for an overview of the required steps in a typical econometric analysis of sentiment from alternative (such as textual) data, and following companion [web page](https://sborms.github.io/econometrics-meets-sentiment/).
+See the [package website](https://sborms.github.io/sentometrics), the [vignette](https://doi.org/10.2139/ssrn.3067734) and following [paper](https://doi.org/10.1016/j.ijforecast.2018.10.010) for respectively a brief and an extensive introduction to the package, and a real-life macroeconomic forecasting application.
+We also refer to this [survey](https://doi.org/10.2139/ssrn.2652876) for an overview of the required steps in a typical econometric analysis of sentiment from alternative (such as textual) data, and following companion [web page](https://sborms.github.io/econometrics-meets-sentiment).

 ### Installation